 Reflex sympathetic dystrophy is also known as complex regional pain syndrome.
 It is a neurological medical condition that develops from traumas that seem minor, when effects seem hugely disproportionate to the initial injury.
 It is characterized by severe chronic pain, excessive sweating, swollen tissue, permanent numbness, altered gait, extreme sensitivity to touch, and pathological changes in skin and bones.
-If you suffer from reflex sympathetic dystrophy after an accident, the experienced California personal injury attorneys at Black & DePaoli. may be able to assist you from our Folsom office.
+If you suffer from reflex sympathetic dystrophy after an accident, the experienced California personal injury attorneys at The Law Office of Black & DePaoli, PC may be able to assist you from our Folsom office.

 Pursuing Compensation for Reflex Sympathetic Dystrophy